apache/nuttx/configs/sama5d4-ek/README.txt

   Several possible development environments may be used:

-  - Linux or OSX native
+  - Linux or macOS native
   - Cygwin unders Windows
   - MinGW + MSYS under Windows
   - Windows native (with GNUMake from GNUWin32).